polypaths/polyapi/README.md

 echo (ERRORLEVEL=%ERRORLEVEL%)
 ```

 Run the following command.
-If you see below message, you are in business!
+If you see the following message that echos back from the server, you are in business!
 If not, modify the three PP_ environment variables, and/or check your firewall setting based on the error message you get.

 ```
-C:\dev\polyapi>api echo hello world hello world
+C:\polyapi>api.bat echo hello world hello world
 (ERRORLEVEL=0)
 ```

+## Build .exe

+We use [PKG](https://github.com/zeit/pkg) to build the executable. the target could be: freebsd, linux, alpine, macos or win.

+Run the following command to build a polyapi.exe that runs on Windows

+    npm run build
+    or
+    pkg package.json --target node10-win-x64

 ## Usage

 Before you can call polyapi.exe, there are three environment variables you need to set:

-    set PP_API_HOST=entcalc01
+    set PP_API_HOST=cc_server
     set PP_API_USER=adminuser
     set PP_API_PASSWORD=adminpass

 You can set them in your script before your calls, you can use certutil or base64 to encrypt your clear text password.
 You can also provide them when you provision your host, so no password will be shown in any clear text.

-Once set up, you can issue the following command to test your setup.
+Once set, you can issue the following command to test your setup.

+    node index.js echo hello world
+    or
     polyapi.exe echo hello world